SK-EID/smart-id-java-client/README.md

 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED or QUALIFIED.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is ACSP_V2.
 * `signatureProtocolParameters`: Required.
 Parameters for the ACSP_V2 signature protocol.
     * `rpChallenge`: Required.
-Base64-encoded value, length between 44 and 88 characters..
+Base64-encoded value, length between 44 and 88 characters.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported value only `rsassa-pss`.
     * `signatureAlgorithmParameters`: Required.
 Parameters for the signature algorithm.
         * `hashAlgorithm`: Required.
 Hash algorithm name.
 Supported values are `SHA-256`, `SHA-384`, `SHA-512`, `SHA3-256`, `SHA3-384`, `SHA3-512`.